Generic Name: methylprednisolone (METH-il-pred-NIS-oh-lone)

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Medrol while you are pregnant.
 It is not known if Medrol is found in breast milk.
 If you are or will be breast-feeding while you use Medrol, check with your doctor.
 Discuss any possible risks to your baby.

-If you suddenly stop taking Medrol, you may experience WITHDRAWAL symptoms, including unbalanced hormones (in both men and women).
+If you stop taking Medrol suddenly, you may have WITHDRAWAL symptoms.
+These may include unbalanced hormones (in both men and women).

 Possible side effects of Medrol: